underscoreio/essential-slick/src/pages/data_modelling.md

 As an example we will add a flag to messages.
 Perhaps an administrator of the chat will be able to mark messages as important, offensive, or spam.
-In the database we'll store these as characters: `!`, `X`, and `$`.
-We don't want to use those symbols in source code, so instead we will establish a sealed trait and a set of case objects:
+The natural way to do this is establish a sealed trait and a set of case objects:

 ~~~ scala